 You guessed it.
-Eggs are on the menu.
+Eggs are on our baby-led weaning breakfast menu (again).
 It’s funny how the mind works.
 Instead of thinking to myself: I’m making breakfast for me, and Harper is just having some, I totally think of it the other way around – like, can I have a bite of your toast, pleaaaase?
 Baby can put down some food.

 Since she does like to have eggs every morning, I try to change it up.
-I personally love scrambled eggs or a nice runny yolk, but frittatas are just so easy for little hands.
+I personally love scrambled eggs or a nice runny yolk, but frittatas are just so easy for little baby-led weaning hands.
 I always aim for a different veggie and a different type of cheese every day.
-One morning we also tried Blueberry Banana Baked Oatmeal, which I baked the night before and just reheated.
-While I’m sure Harper would have loved to play in a mushy pile of oatmeal (note to self: sensory play idea) baked oats are much easier to hold – and delicious!
+One morning we also tried Blueberry Banana Baked Oatmeal, which I baked the night before and just reheated for breakfast.
+While I’m sure Harper would have loved to play in a mushy pile of oatmeal (note to self: sensory play idea) baked oats are much easier to hold for a baby-led weaning breakfast – and delicious!

-+Starbucks Sumatra Roast – loving this right now
++Starbucks Sumatra Roast (for mom) – loving this right now

 +Skinnytaste Blueberry Banana Baked Oatmeal (note: I used maple syrup instead of honey)

 +Coffee (for mom – Starbucks French Roast)

 +Avocado Toast on Rudi’s Whole Wheat English Muffin

 +Greek-Inspired Scramble: Red Onion, Tomatoes, Greek Feta, Basil & Oregano